lwe/simple_enum/rails.md

 # Using simple_enum with Rails

 If you've added simple_enum to your Gemfile and you are using ActiveRecord, simple_enum works out of to box.
-Enumeration values can be specified as Array or Hash, see TODO for more informations.
+Enumeration columns can then be specified with either an Array or Hash.

 <ol>
   <li>